Millions in the West are still under heat warnings as parched conditions threaten even more wildfires - KTVZ

 The consistent baking heat and little rain is alarming because it could fuel wildfires.
 Excessive heat warnings have been extended through the holiday weekend for much of eastern Washington, Idaho and Montana.

-“This event will likely be one of the most extreme and prolonged heat waves in the recorded history of the Inland Northwest,” according to the NWS office in Spokane, Washington.
+“This event will likely be one of the most extreme and prolonged heat waves in the recorded history of the Inland Northwest,” according to the National Weather Service’s office in Spokane, Washington.
 “Unprecedented heat will not only threaten the health of residents in the Inland Northwest but will make our region increasingly vulnerable to wildfires and intensify the impacts of our ongoing drought,” it said.

 “With no rain in the (extended) forecast, fire weather concerns will remain elevated,” according to the National Weather Center in Seattle.